-The rise of online dating has significantly opened up the amount of opportunities to meet future partners, particularly for single mums who may not be able to get out much because of caring for young children.
+The rise of online dating has significantly opened up opportunities to meet future partners.
+This is particularly true for single mums who may not be able to get out much because of caring for young children.

-Incredibly convenient and simple, there are endless different dating website and apps to try your luck with.
-However, in all the fun and excitement it’s easy to get carried away and forget that there are some potential dangers to look out for too.
+Incredibly convenient and simple, there are endless dating websites and apps to try your luck with.
+However, in all the fun and excitement, it’s easy to get carried away and forget that there are some potential dangers to look out for too.

-This term is used to describe when someone has created a fake identity online with the intent to pursue someone romantically under false pretences.
-Some catfish do so because they don’t wish to reveal something they see as potentially negative about themselves, and some do it just for the fun of it.
+Some catfish because they don’t wish to reveal something they see as potentially negative about themselves, and some do it just for fun.

-Unfortunately, others have more alarming agendas, such as wanting to coerce someone into doing something they wouldn’t normally do – like give money or send intimate photos – or are trying to gather enough information to commit fraud identity.
+Unfortunately, others have more sinister agendas, such as wanting to coerce someone into doing something they wouldn’t normally do.
+For example, to give money, send intimate photos, or are trying to gather enough information to commit fraud identity.

-But even if the catfishing is not particularly sinister, it can still be extremely hurtful and frustrating when you’ve invested time in someone online only for them not to be who you thought they were.
-It can also make some women feel very vulnerable and impact their ability to trust anyone again, especially if they have already suffered a traumatic break up.
+Even if the catfishing is not particularly sinister, it can still be extremely hurtful and frustrating when you’ve invested time in someone online, only for them not to be who you thought they were.
+It can also make some women feel vulnerable and impact their ability to trust anyone again, especially if they have already suffered a traumatic breakup.

-Catfishing is a somewhat scary concept, however don’t let it stop you from using dating apps and sites.
-You just need to protect yourself.
+Catfishing is a somewhat scary concept.
+However don’t let it stop you from using dating apps and sites.
+You need to protect yourself.